jiftechnify/zig-qoi/README.md

 # zoi
-An [QOI](https://github.com/phoboslab/qoi) ("Quite OK Image Format") encoder/decoder implementation written in Zig.
+A [QOI](https://github.com/phoboslab/qoi) ("Quite OK Image Format") encoder/decoder implementation written in Zig.

 This project is mainly for the purpose of learning Zig.